 Shoshone Falls is on the edge of Twin Falls and Jerome counties.
 Sitting in Shoshone Falls Park, the picture-perfect falls roaring against epic rocky cliffs with stunning rainbows make Shoshone Falls a must-see.

-The best way to reach the falls is by driving – it’s a 2-hour drive from Boise and a 3-hour drive from Salt Lake City.
+The best way to reach the falls is by driving – a 2-hour drive from Boise and a 3-hour drive from Salt Lake City.
 Overall, this spectacular waterfall is worth visiting, either for a day trip or a short stop on a road trip through southern Idaho.
 Besides, you can book the Twin Falls tour for an unforgettable experience exploring the area with a local tour guide.

 See Related: Best Boundary Waters Waterfalls You Need to Visit